worldofmarcus/project-portfolio-2/README.md

 ![HTML Result Form Confirmation With Errors](readme/assets/images/favico_bug.png)

 **2022-08-08**
-* Bug: During the HTML-validation 13 warnings and 12 errors reported from the validator.
+* Bug: During the HTML-validation 13 warnings and 12 errors were reported from the validator.
 3 warnings was connected to no h1 in document and use of sections.
 This was fixed by changing the sections do divs.
 The rest of the warnings and errors was connected to a mistake with duplicate id:s in the modal code.
 That was very easy to fix and when the page was re-run in the validator no errors were returned.

 ![HTML Result Form Confirmation With Errors](readme/assets/images/html_result_with_errors.png)